Mole Control

 Spreading Granule Product

-Moles are attracted to soil-borne insects like millipedes, centipedes, or other pests that travel into or near their tunnels like crickets.
-These pests will not leave your yard or come towards other products being used until there is no longer any insects for the mole to feed on.
+Moles are attracted to soil-borne insects like millipedes, centipedes, or other pests that travel into or near their tunnels, like crickets.
+These pests will not leave your yard or come towards other products being used until there are no longer any insects for the mole to feed on.
 Valar Plus Bifenthrin Granules is a granular insecticide that is labeled to treat many different lawn and subsurface insects like millipedes.
 This product continues to fight against these pests for up to 3 months.

 Determine how much Valar Plus Bifenthrin Granules to use by measuring the square footage of your treatment site.
-To do this, measure the length and width of the treatment area in feet then multiply (length X width = square footage).
+To do this, measure the length and width of the treatment area in feet, then multiply (length X width = square footage).

 Apply between 2.3 to 4.6 lbs. of Valar Plus Bifenthrin Granules per 1,000 sq. ft. of turfgrass.
 We recommend using a push or broadcast spreader to spread the granules across your lawn.

-Step 2: Create Barrier with Repellent
+Step 2: Create a Barrier with Repellent

 Using a Hand Spreader

-When 30 days have passed after the first application, reapply Mole & Vole Stopper Granular Repellent over the same area previously treated.
+When 30 days have passed after the first application, reapply Mole & Vole Stopper Granular Repellent over the area previously treated.

 Step 3: Set the Answer Mechanical Mole Trap